softboydev/tram/readme.md

 Note off commands are sent automatically whenever you send a note on command.
 The note off command is sent right before the note on command.
 You can send additional note off commands manually, for example when you want a note to be held short then until the next note.

-You can find some default mappings in the `/defaults` folder of the git repo.

 ### Programming